-Earlier, the Prosecutor General's Office, together with the Ministry of Defense, filed a lawsuit with the Intellectual Property Court against German.
+Earlier, the Prosecutor General's Office, together with the Ministry of Defense, filed a lawsuit in the Intellectual Property Court against German.
 The man holds the position of leading engineer at the plant.
-The company specializes in the production of radar systems and communications equipment, and is also part of the Radioelectronic Technologies concern, which is controlled by the Rostec state corporation.
+The company specializes in the production of radar systems and communications equipment, and is also part of the Radioelectronic Technologies concern, which is controlled by the Rostec State Corporation.

 Read more on the topic: